-Dürr says of this work ‘viewed as a whole, the cantata possesses all the merits and weaknesses of an early work’ (p 779).
-One wonders what he had in mind as the ‘weaknesses’.
+Dürr says of this work ′viewed as a whole, the cantata possesses all the merits and weaknesses of an early work′ (p 779).
+One wonders what he had in mind as the ′weaknesses′.
 Is it the lack of recitatives or da capo arias, both structures which Bach was to make much use of in later works, ever extending and developing their formats?
-Or is it the episodic nature of a number of the movements?
-The non use of certain forms or techniques can surely not be counted as a flaw, particularly when Bach makes successful use of the structures he chose.
+Or, perhaps, the episodic nature of a number of the movements?
+The non use of certain forms or techniques can surely not be counted as a flaw, particularly when Bach makes successful use of those structures he did choose.
 Beside which, there are also late cantatas in which he chose to eschew recitatives and da capo forms.

-As to the episodic structures, they were derived from the texts so successfully, enlivened by a wealth of imaginative instrumental and vocal writing as well as being invigorated by a masterly development of basic materials, that once again criticisms of what he might have done fall by the wayside.
-With one or two exceptions the early cantatas of Bach’s are masterpieces of vividly colourful, highly expressive musical creation.
+As to the episodic structures, they were derived from the texts so successfully, enlivened by a wealth of imaginative instrumental and vocal writing as well as being invigorated by a masterly development of basic materials, that once again, criticisms of what he might have done fall by the wayside.
+With a few exceptions, Bach's early cantatas contain moments of vividly colourful, highly expressive musical creation.
 They should not be compared, in terms of quality, invention or structure, with the later works; and certainly not to their detriment.
-They are simply different; and we should be grateful for that.
+They are simply different; and we should be contented with that.